lunzhang/airplane3d/README.md

 # tank3d

-A multiplayer 3d tank game.
+Multiplayer 3d tank game.

 FrontEnd - threejs, webpack

-BackEnd - express, socketio, nodemon
+BackEnd - node, express, socketio, nodemon, synapticjs

+The bots in the game are controlled using neural networks built on top of synapticjs.
+The bots are designed to move towards the closest player.